nicm42/100-days-of-code-v2/log.md

 **Day 35: 13th July 2020**
 Played about with some images, so the game now involves a dragon jumping over curling rocks.
 Since they could be said to have been thrown at him, it means we no longer need the background.
 So all that time I spent getting it moving at the same speed as the cacti was useless...
 But I can use the background toggle as a sound toggle, so all that work is not completely lost.

+**Day 36: 13th July 2020**
+Finished the dinosaur game - which is now the dragon jupming game.
+And then when I tried it on mobile I found some things to change, so I will do that tomorrow.
+The sounds turned out to be a pain because I did the game over one first.
+When I press Play Again the page then reloads and the browser doesn't think I've pressed anything, if I haven't jumped.
+That was fixed by jumping before dying.
+I could put a lot of work in to fix that, but it's not going to be the end of the world if there's no sound on game over.
+Plus I've spent a lot of time on this game and have other things I want to get to, so it's time to stop adding in features.